 A couple of months ago Kodak announced that they would stop manufacturing Kodachrome slide film.
 Given that this is a product that has been continually available for longer than most current photographers have been alive, you would think that this was a pretty big deal.
 But no. The end result of the digital vs. film battle was so predetermined that even that bastion of irrational nostalgia: the Leica Users Group mailing list barely made a peep about it.
-The truth is that Kodachrome died in the 1980s when Fuji introduced Velvia.
+The truth is that Kodachrome died in 1990 when Fuji introduced Velvia.

 So what did I do to mark this historic event?
 In a fit of irrational nostalgia, I bought five of the last rolls of Kodachrome from B&H and cracked open a couple of my film cameras to get busy.